 - Guaranteed Analysis: Does it contain what it says it does?

 Quality of Ingredients

-Everyday at TopDog rehabilitation my staff hears me explaining to clients that “Not all glucosamines are created equal”.
-The only reason I use Glucosamine as an example is because people “know” Glucosamine.
+Every day at TopDog rehabilitation my staff hears me explaining to clients that “Not all glucosamines are created equal”.
+The only reason I use Glucosamine as an example is that people “know” Glucosamine.
 The reality is that this same concept applies to all ingredients.

 The reality is this can be very difficult.
 Unfortunately, you don’t have the time to request the Certificates of Analysis for each ingredient included in a product you are interested in, let alone understand the information on the certificate.